selent-ai/selent-mcp/README.md

 # Selent MCP

-A powerful Model Context Protocol (MCP) server that provides dynamic access to the entire Meraki Dashboard API.
+A powerful Model Context Protocol (MCP) server that provides dynamic access to the entire Meraki Dashboard API plus advanced compliance and security auditing capabilities.
 Instead of creating hundreds of individual tools, Selent MCP uses intelligent discovery to find and execute any Meraki API endpoint on demand.

 ## 🚀 Features